List of Avengers Assemble episodes: Season 4: Secret Wars (2017–18)

 This season deals with the Avengers being scattered across time and space by a new incarnation of the Cabal as Black Panther assembles another incarnation of the Avengers to find them in time to save the universe.

 Season 5: Black Panther's Quest (2018–19)

-On July 22, 2017, Avengers Assemble was renewed for a fifth and final season titled Avengers: Black Panther's Quest centering around Black Panther, and featuring a new type of animation.
-However, unlike the previous seasons which shared continuity with Ultimate Spider-Man, this one shares continuity with the 2017 Spider-Man animated series.
+On July 22, 2017, Avengers Assemble was renewed for a fifth and final season titled Avengers: Black Panther's Quest centering around Black Panther, and featuring a new animation style.
+However, unlike the previous seasons which shared continuity with Ultimate Spider-Man and Hulk and the Agents of S.M.A.S.H., this one shares continuity with the 2017 Spider-Man animated series and Guardians of the Galaxy.